-Mr. Xavier Moliner holds a law degree from the University of Barcelona.
+Xavier Moliner holds a law degree from the University of Barcelona.
 In 1997 he founded Faus & Moliner together with his partner Jordi Faus.
 Xavier Moliner regularly advises Spanish, European and US companies operating in the life sciences sector and has extensive experience in public procurement and product liability.

 Xavier Moliner has written various articles on product liability, public procurement and data protection, and frequently speaks about these topics at conferences.
-In 2019 the Chambers & Partners Guide pointed out that clients praise Xavier Moliner for being "very clued up on the ins and outs of the law".
+In 2020, the Chambers & Partners Guide pointed out that Xavier Moliner "covers regulatory aspects and litigation proceedings" and that "he mainly acts for domestic and multinational pharmaceutical and medical device clients".